apjowen/workshops/version_control/level_1/git-workflow.md

     <img align="center" src="img/data-file-updated.png" width="60%">
 </p>

 3. Click on the "Git" plugin in the left-hand menu and select the "Changes" tab.
-Here, you will see that "data.txt" is now listed under the "changed" tab.
+Here, you will see that "data.txt" is now listed under the "Changed" tab.
 <p align="center">
     <img align="center" src="img/data-file-modified.png" width="60%">
 </p>